Written by Angel Campa, Founder

 • 20 automated red flag checks specific to commercial leases

-• Direct export to Word, PDF, Excel, JSON for PMS integration
+• Direct export to Word, PDF, Excel for PMS integration

 Weaknesses